zachariahcox/createdat/README.md

+### summary
 A go program that leverages the GitHub CLI to add a "Created Date" column to a GitHub project.

+### usage